abh2050/bostonhousepricing/README.md

 5. git add . ' Adds all files to commit'
 6. git commit -m 'message to commit'
 7. git push origin main

+Create an app for taking in request and outputting results

+Create a postman json file for accepting the input

+Call in request from the [Postman](https://www.postman.com/)

+Create a HTML file to accept the request

+Create a Procfile for [Heroku](https://www.heroku.com/)